solvemate2018/cinemaxx-frontend/README.md

 Bartosz Kochanski: Pages for: viewing all the projections and filtering them by date, viewing all the movies as admin, creating a new movie as admin.
 Managing routing

 Razvan Ilisei: Pages for: showing movie details from IMDB API, Admin page for picking movie to schedual projection for.
+Managing routing.

 Georgi Emilov Dimitrov: The header and the footer so they can be reusable.
 Pages for: showing all theaters, selecting cinema hall and datetime to create projection.
 Managing routing.
 Security/login and sign up pages.